 Analyst B decides that XYZ is not interesting enough to their clients anymore because its profits aren’t expected to grow much and decide to stop covering the company.
 This means only the more optimistic Analyst A is left with a forecast and the consensus profit estimate has now increased from $12m to $20m, around 67% higher!

 This means within the space of a few days, XYZ’s profit forecasts will have increased by 67% and subsequently, the fair value will also change by a very large amount.

 In addition to this, there are also some other factors to do with the sensitivity of inputs into the DCF calculation.
 Even a very small change to some of the inputs can cause a disproportionately large change in the fair value estimate.
 There can also be big swings in fair value for companies that have no analyst coverage right after earnings are announced.
 For companies with no analyst coverage, Simply Wall St will extrapolate historical earnings data into the future.
-Our analysis normalises profit and cash flow numbers over several years, but If the company has an extremely strong or an extremely weak result one year it can still cause a big change to its fair value.
+Our analysis normalizes profit and cash flow numbers over several years, but if the company has an extremely strong or an extremely weak result one year it can still cause a big change to its fair value.

 This is particularly true for the elements that form part of the discount rate calculation.
-These include risk free rates and equity risk premiums.
+These include risk-free rates and equity risk premiums.
 Fortunately, these tend not to move too far under normal economic conditions, but they can be very volatile when economic conditions are extreme causing very large changes to the fair value estimate.